9-5/Chromium-Intelligence/README.md

 ## Acknowledgments

-- Built using Google's Gemini and OpenRouter APIs
+- Built using Google's Gemini, Cloudflare Workers AI, and OpenRouter APIs
 - Inspired by Apple Intelligence